30-Day Money Back Guarantee

 The most effective vegetarian plates combine complementary nutrients that enhance each other's absorption.
 Fill half your plate with colorful vegetables and fruits, emphasizing iron-rich leafy greens like spinach and kale.
 Dedicate one quarter to protein sources, legumes, tofu, tempeh, or eggs, and the remaining quarter to whole grains that provide B vitamins and sustained energy.

-Food First, Smart Strategies to Maximize Nutrient Intake from Whole Foods
+Food First: Smart Strategies to Maximize Nutrient Intake from Whole Foods

 Building a Power-Packed Vegetarian Foundation